waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Tool Debugging Logs
 ## A. Pathfinder Tool
 - **Status:** Critical Failure
-- **Symptom:** Tool produces no output, not even a 'Path not found' message or debug logs.
+- **Symptom:** Tool finds no path for a valid route.
+The A* search completes but fails.
-- **Hypothesis 1:** The script is crashing silently due to a logic or parsing error.
+- **Hypothesis 1 (Disproven):** The script is crashing silently.
-- **Test 1:** Overwrite the tool with a minimal script containing only a print statement.
-- **Result 1:** SUCCESS.
-The minimal script executed and printed its output.
-This confirms the tool's execution environment is working.
+- **Test 1-4:** A series of minimal tests confirmed the execution environment is working, the XML parsing is successful, and the import statement is correct.
+The script is not crashing.
-- **Conclusion:** The error lies within the logic of the original, complex A* script.
+- **Conclusion:** The error is not a crash, but a logical flaw.
-- **Hypothesis 2:** The grid generation logic in the A* script is incorrectly marking a necessary tile as impassable.
+- **Hypothesis 2 (Current):** The grid generation logic is incorrectly marking a necessary tile as impassable, creating a disconnect between the start and end points.
-- **Test 2:** Restore the full A* script with detailed debug logs.
-- **Result 2:** FAILED.
-The script produced a `ModuleNotFoundError` for `xml.et`.
-- **Conclusion:** The error is not in the logic, but in the import statement itself.
-- **Hypothesis 3:** The import statement `import xml.et.ElementTree as ET` is incorrect and should be `import xml.etree.ElementTree as ET`.
-- **Test 3:** Correct the import statement in the `pathfinder` tool and re-run it.
-- **Result 3:** FAILED.
-The tool still produced no output, indicating another silent crash.
-- **Conclusion:** The typo was one problem, but not the only one.
-- **Hypothesis 4:** The `ET.fromstring(map_xml_string)` call is the source of the silent crash.
-- **Test 4:** Overwrite the tool with a script that *only* attempts to parse the XML and prints a success/failure message.
-- **Result 4:** SUCCESS.
-The XML parsing script ran without error.
-- **Conclusion:** The silent crash occurs *after* the XML is parsed but *before* the A* search begins.
-- **Hypothesis 5:** The crash is occurring during the player position finding, grid generation, or A* initialization phases.
-- **Test 5:** [PENDING] Restore the full script with hyper-granular print statements at every stage of the setup process to pinpoint the exact line of failure.
+- **Test 5:** Ran the full script with hyper-granular print statements at every stage.
+This confirmed that all setup steps complete without error, but the A* search still fails.
+- **Conclusion:** The problem lies within the generated `grid` data structure itself.
+- **Test 6:** [PENDING] Redefine the tool to print a visual representation of the entire `grid` after it is populated.
+This will allow for a manual inspection of the algorithm's map to find the incorrect blockage.